siderisng/tf-idf-deepCT/README.md

 ### Create db

 _IMPORTANT (before runnning `create-db.py`, edit path of patents inside file to correspond to the correct location in your filesystem)_
+_sample files are included in the repo, if you want to use those, change path in file to `sample_patents`_

 ```bash
 <PYTHON_PATH_FROM_PREVIOUS_STEP>/bin/python ./create-db.py